lucendio/lecture-devops-infos/faq.md

 and implementation.
 So, nothing is set in store.
 You can change things along the way - after some consultation first.

 #### 3. My workstation runs Microsoft Windows.
-Where do I get a Unix-like context from to work in?
+From where do I get a Unix-like context to work in?

 You may either want to try the [*Windows Subsystem for Linux*](https://docs.microsoft.com/en-us/windows/wsl/install) or get yourself a virtual machine running Linux on your workstation.
 One way to archive this is to install